 The study from the American Journal of Obstetrics and Gynecology: ‘Gender differences in obstetrics NIH funding’ investigates potential gender disparities in funding in NIH-funded studies in obstetrics.

 “Below The Belt” is a moving documentary directed by Shannon Cohn and executive produced by Hillary Clinton.
 It follows a diverse selection of women with endometriosis as they navigate their diagnosis.
 You can find out more and watch the trailer here.

 Nancy’s Nook is an endometriosis learning library to help people better understand the disease, advocate for their health, and get the best possible treatment.

-Find out more about the subspecialities of OB-GYN, as outlined by The American College of Obstetricians and Gynecologists here.
+Find out more about the subspecialties of OB-GYN, as outlined by The American College of Obstetricians and Gynecologists, here.